 Burrows Memorial Christian Hospital was started in 1935 by Dr. Crozier to serve the people of Assam.
 Located in the backward Cachar district, the hospital has focused on being a center for learning and research as well as on conducting minimally invasive surgery.
 Despite a lack of support and facilities in the beginning, Dr. Crozier and other pioneering missionaries were not deterred from keeping this hospital operating.
 Twelve years after it was opened, unfriendly neighbors burned it down.
-Still they continued on, desiring to have a great impact on the surrounding area.
-In 2000, BMCH joined Emmanuel Hospital Association and has been developing ever since.
+Still they continued on and began to rebuild, desiring to have a great impact on the surrounding area.
+In 2000, BMCH joined the Emmanuel Hospital Association and has been expanding ever since.

 Currently the hospital has 70 beds and is a modern surgical and medical facility.
 They offer services in surgery, general medicine, urology, obstetrics and gynecology, and pediatrics.
 BMCH is one of the top-ranking hospitals in India for non-invasive surgeries including endoscopic, laparoscopic, and microscopic.
 Recently they have begun offering mental health services as well.
 Their fetal monitor was one of the first installed in all of Northeast India.
 Desiring to continue to develop medical training, they run a nursing school, a training program for laboratory technicians, and continuing medical education courses for students and doctors.
 Each of these programs allows the medical staff to keep abreast of rapidly advancing medical developments.